-Horizons for Youth is presently raising funds and in-kind donations to support our annual trip to Algonquin Park, weekly Yoga Program, and our weekly Thai Cardio classes.
-We are also collecting in-kind donations for our Shorts, Shoes & Sweats Campaign.
+Horizons for Youth is presently raising funds to support our annual trip to Algonquin Park and our Healthy Bodies & Healthy Minds program.

-Horizons for Youth is raising funds for two trips to Algonquin Park in September 2017.
-These trips help satisfy our youth’s need for physical activity, creative expression and true participation in a community environment.
+Horizons for Youth is raising funds for our annual trip to Algonquin Park.
+We are now fundraising for our 2018 trip.
+This trip helps satisfy our youth’s need for physical activity, creative expression and true participation in a community environment.
 Horizons for Youth needs to raise $10,000 for the trip.
 The Algonquin Trip is not covered by our operating budget.
 Money raised would directly cover the cost of the canoe and equipment rentals, the park entry fee, and the cost of the park guides.
-In other words: directly to the youth.
+In other words, all funds will go directly to the youth.

 Camping allows youth to experience a serenity that they never find in the bustle of their daily lives, and a privacy that eludes them in the shelter system, where they share rooms with 3 other residents.
 Rarely is there silence and tranquillity in the shelter system, and there is never peace like one finds sitting around a campfire or canoeing across a lake.